silexphp/Silex/doc/providers/http_cache.rst

 HttpCacheServiceProvider
 ========================

-The *HttpCacheProvider* provides support for the Symfony2 Reverse Proxy.
+The *HttpCacheServiceProvider* provides support for the Symfony2 Reverse Proxy.

 Parameters
 ----------